NillionNetwork/nillion-docs/docs/network.md

         </TabItem>
     </Tabs>

-### 🔜 Petnet Testnet
+### Petnet Testnet

+The Petnet testnet is also live!
+Builders can now [build their blind applications](/quickstart) and then [connect them to the Petnet testnet](/network-configuration) to make them accessible to the whole community.

+## Local Devnet

-The Petnet Testnet is in private beta.
-Today builders can use the [Nillion SDK](/nillion-sdk-and-tools) to connect their blind applications to a local [nillion-devnet](/nillion-devnet).
-Upon Petnet Testnet integration with the Coordination Layer in [Phase 2 of Nillion Network deployment](https://nillion.com/news/589/), builders will be able to connect their blind applications to the Nillion Network Testnet, making them accessible to the whole community.
+Builders that prefer to work locally can use the [Nillion SDK](/nillion-sdk-and-tools) to connect their blind applications to a local instance of the [nillion-devnet](/nillion-devnet).
+Builders have the option to connect these applications to the Petnet testnet once they are ready.